shuryukan/readmessages/README.md

+# readmessages
-# readmessages project will attempt to read messages from telegram chats and print to the terminal
+This project will attempt to read messages from telegram chats and print to the terminal